andrewtdiz/Weave/docs/tutorials/components/reusing-ui.md

 helloBtn.Parent = Players.LocalPlayer.PlayerGui.ScreenGui
 ```

-This is the primary way UI is reused in Fusion.
+This is the primary way UI is reused in Weave.
 These kinds of functions are
 common enough that they have a special name: **components**.
 Specifically,
 components are functions which return a child.